 Coffee is deeply embedded in Belgian culture, with an impressive 79% of the population consuming an average of two cups per day.

 Cafés in Belgium are more than places to grab a coffee—they’re cultural institutions.
-Coffee in Belgium is often paired with delectable artisanal pastries and chocolates, enhancing the overall experience.
+Coffee in Belgium is often paired with delectable artisanal pastries and chocolates, for a afternoon or evening snack.

-While pod-based coffee machines have gained a foothold in Belgium, the classic Americano or Cappuccino remains the nation’s unwavering choice when it comes to coffee.
+While pod-based coffee machines have gained a foothold in Belgium, the classic Americano or Cappuccino remains the nation’s unwavering coffee choice.

 9. Luxembourg – 6.5 kgs per capita